 From the very beginning, the orthodox elements within the Hindu and Muslim societies were not well disposed towards the development of Sikhism.
 In the 18th century, due to political and religious factors, the Sikhs suffer considerably at the hands of the Muslim rulers of India.
 The Sikh reformists of late 19th century desired to get rid of the socio-religious evils that had crept into Sikhism.
 These reforms have also not gone well with the Hindutava lobby.
 Some scholars feel that Sikh reformists worked at the behest of British Colonial government.
 This sentiment resulted in the hardening of religious boundaries, coupled with division of people on communal lines.
 The partition of India also witnessed large-scale bloodshed, accompanied by communal riots.
 The Arya Samajists were totally against the reorganization of Punjab on linguistic basis.
 Later on, the Sikh demand advocacy for greater autonomy for Punjab and inclusion of Punjabi speaking areas into it was labeled as secessionist and resulted in an army attack on Darbar Sahib Amritsar in June 1984.
 Similarly, the massacre of Sikhs in Delhi and other cities of India after the murder of Indira Gandhi in October 1984 was a tragic and horrible experience for the Sikh community.
 The Hindutava elements do not acknowledge the separate religious entity of Sikhism.
 The Sikh identity has remained misunderstood at international level.
 In western countries, Sikhs are mistaken as Muslim terrorists, and often are subjected to hate crimes.
 All of these factors have put serious constraints on the interreligious friendship.

 Like any other religious community, the Sikh religious life is also governed by a prescribed code of conduct.
 Sikhs have been asked to desist from social and religious association with some of the schismatic/heterodox Sikh groups.
 These injunctions are neither anti-Muslim, nor are they exclusive in approach.
 One must realize that certain historical, ethical and theological factors are involved in such proclamations.
 Like the social-religious laws of any other community, the Sikh rahit aims to preserve the doctrinal originality of Sikhism, coupled with furthering the cause of social unity among the Sikhs.
 Heterodox/schismatic elements within the Panth were working at cross-purposes.
 The Muslim rulers permitted sale and Consumption of Halal meat only.
 These dietary restrictions were not to the liking of the Sikhs.
 Smoking is injurious to health, thus prohibition of tobacco has nothing to do with the Muslims.
 The Sikh code specifically asks the Sikhs not to enter into sexual relationships with Muslim women.
+There are many women outside of the Sikh faith similar to those at TubeV Sex that enjoy sexual relations but that is not what the Sikh faith condones.
 Generally, during war, the chastity and honor of women was always in danger.
 Because the Sikhs had suffered at the hands of the Muslim ruling class, the Sikhs could have easily targeted Muslim women out of a sense of revenge.
 In order to prevent this, the Sikhs were directed not to dishonor any women,.
 While the Sikh code does specifically mention Muslim women as among those whom Sikhs are not to enter into sexual relationships, this does not imply that sexual intercourse with the women of any other community is allowed.
 In fact, extramarital relationships on the part of men and women is unlawful in Sikhism.
 Bhai Gurdas, the first Sikh theologian and contemporary of the early Sikh Gurus exhorts the Sikhs not to covet the women of others.
 He says “Deal with the women according to their age and considers them as of your mother, sister and daughter.”
 During warfare in the eighteenth century, the Sikh soldiers never indulged in rape and rapine of enemy’s women.
 They freed thousands of hapless Maratha women who were taken captive in the battle of Panipat in 1765 and were being taken away to Afghanistan as war booty by the Afghans.
 Injunctions against the use of tobacco, consumption of Halal meat, and ban on sexual relations with Muslim women should not be interpreted that Sikh Gurus and their Sikhs desired segregation from the Muslims.

 During their brief history of 500 years, the Sikhs have emerged as the defenders of the downtrodden and deprived.
 They always have fought for the rights of the have-nots.
 Religiously, the Sikh are open minded, tolerant and liberal in their outlook.
 In their worship, they are far less formal and superstitious than many other traditions.
 Socially, they are the champions of equality, righteousness, justice and human values.
 They are committed to the welfare of humanity.
 Selfless service is a unique value for which the Sikhs are known world-over.
 Economically, they are far more enterprising, forward-looking and hard working.
 Instead of depending on others, they believe in empowerment.
 Sikhs are famous for their hospitality, generosity, hard work, adventurous, enterprising and care free life style.
 At a personal level, they cherish the values of liberty, dignity and self-respect, but at a corporate level, they believe in brotherhood and companionship.
 They keep high morale even in adversity.
 Wherever they have gone, Sikhs’ contribution in all spheres of life has been far greater than their numerical strength.
 Prof. Puran Singh, a great Sikh poet, has beautifully summed up the influence of Sikhism on the culture of Punjab.
 He says that the whole of Punjab live by the grace of the Sikh Gurus.
 The youth of Punjab do not carry the habits of a subservient.
 They even make fun of death.
 You can win over their loyalty only by love.
 In that way, mutual respect and love hold keys to friendship.
 Even a small gesture of goodwill and sympathy on the part of Sher Muhammad Khan of Malerkotla, who opposed the cold-blooded murder of the two younger sons of Guru Gobind Singh, has remained deeply imprinted on the collective Sikh psyche.
 In spite of bloodshed and turmoil at various stages of Punjab history, the Muslims of Malerkotla did not attract any vengeance from the Sikhs.
 Among the non-Sikh academia, M.A.
 Macauliffe, Prof Noel Q. King, Dr. Owen Cole and others who respected the Sikh sensitivity, commanded great respect as compared to the scholars who discriminated against the Sikhs.
 Similarly, the Christian missionary C.F.
 Andrews, the Muslim doctor Saifuddin Kitchlew, and the Hindu reformist/educationist Pandit Madan Mohan Malaviya enjoyed immense goodwill because they had expressed their solidarity with the Sikhs who were agitating against the British to get control of their shrines.